silentbicycle/greatest/README.md

-There are some compile-time options, and slightly nicer syntax for parametric testing (running tests with arguments) is available if compiled with `-std=c99`.
+There are some compile-time options, and slightly nicer syntax for parametric testing (running tests with arguments) if compiled with a C99 or later language standard.

 I wrote a
 [blog post](http://spin.atomicobject.com/2013/07/31/greatest-c-testing-embedded/)